 I could probably pick up a bunch of stuff from a session of youtube searches on “inkscape tips”.

-A possible way to add interactivity to the drawbot would be to plot Lissajous-like figures from mic audio from a visitor.
-She talks, sings, makes whatever noises into a laptop app that creates some sort of Lissajous figure, adjusting til she likes it, and types in her name.
+A possible way to add interactivity to the drawbot would be to plot Lissajous-like figures from a mic audio clip from a visitor.
+She talks, sings, makes whatever noises into a laptop app that creates some sort of Lissajous figure, adjusting/redoing ’til she likes it, and types in her name.
 I need: an app to generate an interesting path from a few seconds of audio; and an app to generate gcode from that path.
 The kid gets to pick a pen color, and the drawbot plots it (with name).
 I bet there’d be a line to play.
 Afterwards, cut the big page and give each kid her “work of art”.
-Maybe version 17 would support multiple paths/colors.
+Maybe version 17 would support multiple sub-paths/colors.

 Vine and flower

-Assume say 9 spots on sheet with whatever images.
-Create green vine with leaves that weaves around them, starting growing out of the newly drawn Groot down in one corner, ending in flower in say top left ninth.
+Assume say 9 spots on a sheet and fill the first 7 spots with whatever drawings.
+Create a green vine with leaves that weaves around the drawings, starting growing out of the newly drawn Groot down in one corner, ending in a flower in say top left ninth.
+Changing pen color for the flower would be a great finish.

 OK, let’s start to collect stuff.
 Not a bad time, since I haven’t used it for a while.